 Students develop specialized skills in one of 3 concentrations: Community Health Practice (CHPR); Epidemiology (EPID), or Population Health Analytics (PHAN).
 Note: MPH is not a STEM designated degree.
 The program prepares students to provide leadership in a variety of settings, including health-related agencies and organizations, hospitals, local and state public health departments, academic research centers and institutes, corporate disease management and wellness programs, non-profit agencies, and healthcare businesses and industries.

 Why an MPH at UNC Charlotte?

 - We’re cost effective - Check around, whether in-state or out-of- state, our tuition is very affordable.
 The total cost of an MPH at UNC Charlotte with in-state tuition is approximately $18,500 – that’s less than half the cost that some students pay at other programs.

-- Small class size – generally 15-30 students.
+- Small class size – Generally 15-30 students.
 We know your name, your interests and your aspirations.
 More than 90% of our students agree that class sizes are conducive to their learning.
 Our classes are offered in-person at our Charlotte campus.